Me: I’d like you to close your eyes during the title sequence…

 Sue: The direction is great, though.
-It’s very different to what we usually get.
+It’s different to what we usually get.
 It’s very creative.

 Sue: It’s Avatar.
 Again.
-Doctor Who should sue James Cameron.
+Doctor Who should probably sue James Cameron, you know.

-They need the parrinium to cure a space plague that is ravaging the outer worlds.
+They need the parrinium to cure a space plague that’s ravaging the outer worlds.

-Sue: Terry loves a good disease, doesn’t he?
+Sue: Terry loves a good space disease, doesn’t he?

-Sue: Oh dear, this is not good.
+Sue: Oh dear, this isn’t good.
 Two characters are looking in completely opposite directions at the same thing.
-Oh, and now another actor (Julian Fox as Peter Hamilton) is looking directly at the camera.
-I think he’s expecting – or hoping – that the director will say “Cut”.
+Oh, and now another actor (Julian Fox) is looking directly at the camera.
+I think he’s expecting – or hoping – the director will say, “Cut”.

 The Space Marines rush off to meet the approaching ship.

-Me: Do you have any idea who might be on that ship?
+Me: Do you have any idea who might be on that spaceship, Sue?

-Sarah decides to investigate a high-tech city, but she is swiftly apprehended by some Exxilons.
+When Sarah investigates a high-tech city, she’s apprehended by some Exxilons.

 Sarah is sentenced to death for daring to enter the Exxilons’ holy city.

-Sue: They should have put up better signage.
+Sue: They should have had better signage.
 How was she supposed to know it was forbidden?

-Meanwhile, the spaceship has finally landed and – surprise, surprise – some Daleks come trundling out.
+Meanwhile the spaceship has landed and – surprise, surprise – some Daleks come trundling out of it.

-Sue: The Doctor actually looks a bit scared.
+Sue: The Doctor actually looks a bit scared here.

-They are accompanied by some of the most inappropriate theme music ever devised for a television show.
-I mean, come on!
+The Daleks’ arrival is accompanied by some of the most inappropriate theme music ever devised for a television show.

 Me: You’re right, it’s Carey Blyton.